Philip Guston: Neoexpressionism

 In 1967, Guston moved to Woodstock, New York.
 He was increasingly frustrated with abstraction and began painting representationally again, but in a personal, cartoonish manner.
 "It disappointed many when he returned to figuration with aplomb, painting mysterious images in which cartoonish-looking cups, heads, easels, and other visions were depicted against vacant beige backgrounds.
 People whispered behind his back: "He's out of his mind, and this isn't art," curator Michael Auping said.
 "He could have ruined his reputation, and some people said he did."
-The first exhibition of these new figurative paintings was held in 1970 at the Marlborough Gallery in New York.
+The first exhibition of these new figurative paintings, including The Studio, Blackboard, and City Limits, was held in 1970 at the Marlborough Gallery in New York.
 It received scathing reviews from most of the art establishment.
 Memorably, New York Times art critic Hilton Kramer ridiculed Guston's new style in an article entitled "A Mandarin Pretending to Be a Stumblebum", referring to "mandarin" in the sense of an influential figure and "stumblebum" meaning a clumsy person.
 He called the act of changing styles an "illusion" and an "artifice".
 The initial reaction of Robert Hughes, critic for Time magazine, who later changed his views, was put into a scathing review entitled "Ku Klux Komix".

 According to Musa Mayer's biography of her father in Night Studio, the painter Willem de Kooning was one of the few who instantly understood the importance of these paintings, telling Guston at the time that they were "about freedom."
-Cherries III from 1976, held in the collection of the Honolulu Museum of Art, is an example of his late style representational paintings.
+Cherries III from 1976, held in the collection of the Honolulu Museum of Art, is an example of his late-style representational paintings.
 Although cherries are a mundane subject, their spiky stems can be a metaphor for the crudeness and brutality of modern life.

 As a result of the poor reception of his new figurative style, Guston isolated himself even more in Woodstock, far from the art world that had so utterly misunderstood his art.

 In 1960, at the peak of his activity as an abstractionist, Guston said, "There is something ridiculous and miserly in the myth we inherit from abstract art.
 That painting is autonomous, pure and for itself, therefore we habitually analyze its ingredients and define its limits.
 But painting is 'impure'.
 It is the adjustment of 'impurities' which forces its continuity.
 We are image-makers and image-ridden."
 From 1968 onward, after moving away from abstraction, he created a lexicon of images such as Klansmen, light bulbs, shoes, cigarettes and clocks.
 In late 2009, the McKee gallery, Guston's long-time dealer, mounted a show revealing that lexicon in 49 small oil paintings on panel painted between 1969 and 1972 that had never been publicly displayed.

 A catalogue raisonné of the artist's work was compiled by the Guston Foundation in 2013, coinciding with recent scholarly interest that explored the periods he spent in Italy.